firavoyage/blogging/projects.md

 - markdown based

 ### `pure`
-> my desired math courses | difficulities in great simplicity
+> my desired math courses | difficulities in great simplicity | math noskill
 > -> /pure
 - simplicity
   - no word can be removed like in an abstracted syntax tree